cloudmesh-community/fa18-516-21/notebook.md

 * Formatting final graphql draft
 * Created references using bibtex and raised PR to merged with book
 * Updated graphql.md file to fix review comments

+# Week Fri 10/05/18 - 10/11/18

+* Updated graphql.md file to add more info about _Variables_ and _Examples_ section